insected/bobbae_gcp-wiki/Terraform.md

 https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform

 Discuss whether the project is the right unit of delivery.
 There are resources that are bound to the projects.
-Is it wise to have a long running project that must be kept alive for months or years?
+Is it wise to have a long-running project that must be kept alive for months or years?
 When can one delete such a project?
-Are there any resources that can only be removed when project is removed?
-(Hint: dataflow jobs, firestore database, scattered IAM service accounts, ... ).
+Are there any resources that can only be removed when the project is removed?
+(Hint: dataflow jobs, Firestore database, scattered IAM service accounts, ... ).
 What does it mean to deliver terraform for resources inside a project?
 Should the unit of delivery be at a minimum the whole project?

 https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/managing-gcp-projects-with-terraform